stechstudio/laravel-storage-connect/docs/configuration.md

 This package provides a handful of pre-wired routes for kicking off OAuth and handling the callback.
 By default, the web middleware group is specified for these routes.

 You can change this by specifying a middleware name (or group name) here.
-If you change this make sure your middleware group includes StartSession so that CSRF is handled during the OAuth flow.
+If you change this make sure your middleware group includes `session` so that CSRF is handled during the OAuth flow.

 ## Redirecting after OAuth